Speed Test - Decision

 Decision speed in real life

-Hick's Law is not merely a laboratory curiosity — it governs real-world performance in ways that affect safety and competitive outcomes.
+Hick's Law is not merely a laboratory curiosity - It governs real-world performance in ways that affect safety and competitive outcomes.
 When a driver sees a hazard, the brain must discriminate the type of hazard (pedestrian? pothole? car braking?) and select among responses (brake, swerve left, swerve right, honk).
 More complex hazard scenarios produce measurably longer response times.

-Sports scientists use Hick's Law to explain why elite athletes practice responses until they become automatic — effectively reducing the number of decision alternatives by ingraining the most common response, lowering the information load and shaving critical milliseconds.
+Sports scientists use Hick's Law to explain why elite athletes practice responses until they become automatic - Effectively reducing the number of decision alternatives by ingraining the most common response, lowering the information load and shaving critical milliseconds.
 Quarterbacks, tennis returners, and combat sports athletes all demonstrate this through years of deliberate practice.

 Military research has applied Hick's Law to attention and focus training for high-stakes decision-making.
-Studies of air traffic controllers, fighter pilots, and emergency dispatchers consistently show that workload management — reducing the number of active choices at any given moment — is more effective than trying to speed up the underlying reaction time.
+Studies of air traffic controllers, fighter pilots, and emergency dispatchers consistently show that workload management - Reducing the number of active choices at any given moment - Is more effective than trying to speed up the underlying reaction time.

 How to improve choice RT